openstenoproject/plover/doc/api/oslayer_keyboardcontrol.rst

     .. method:: suppress_keyboard([suppressed_keys=()])

+        Suppresses the specified keys, preventing them from returning any output through regular typing.
+This allows us to intercept keyboard events when using keyboard input.

+        :type suppressed_keys: List[str]

     .. method:: key_down(key)

         A custom method that is called when a key is pressed. `key` is a string